Mansour (TV series): Revival

-ICE Animations (animation and effects)Yowza Digital (storyboards)

 Trivia

 Mansour's merchandising ranges from clothing to smartphone applications.
 Al Harmoodi has expressed joy at this, saying that "seeing Mansour side-by-side with other global characters on retailer shelves is a dream come true".

 Awards

 Cartoon Network Studios Arabia won ‘Best Use of Animation’ Award for Mansour (Season 2) at the Digital Studios Awards Ceremony on Wednesday, March 9, 2016.